 I bought the chocolate version of this product and in my opinion, its easily one of the best Keto meal replacements out there.
 It tastes incredible and to be quite honest, makes for a delicious treat even outside of its Keto benefits.
 It’s also incredibly convenient since it contains everything needed for a well-balanced Keto meal.

-- Keto Coffee Creamer
+Keto and Black Coffee

-Final Thoughts on Keto
+Final Thoughts on My Keto Journey

-I've learned through this Ketogenic diet that what you eat matters.
+I’ve learned through this Ketogenic diet that what you eat matters.
 I know those are just words to most.
 Some doctors say that 80% of your body is made up from the food you eat.
 The other 20% is a mix of exercise, environmental factors, and genetics.
-When you look at it simply, it makes perfect sense that your body is made up of what you put in it.
+When you look at it simply, it makes perfect sense that your body is made up of what you put into it.
 Food is the fuel.
-If you put bad fuel into a car, it may run but won't work optimally or even properly.
+If you put bad fuel into a car, it may run but won’t work optimally or even properly.

-When people ask me “what's the biggest difference you've experienced doing the Ketogenic diet”, I tell them the answer each time.
-I've learned that what I thought were signals for hunger, were actually just the body's addictive cravings for sugar.
+When people ask me “what’s the biggest difference you’ve experienced doing the Ketogenic diet“, I tell them the same answer each time.
+I’ve learned that what I thought were signals for hunger, were actually just the body’s addictive cravings for sugar.
 That was revelatory to me.
 My very definition of hunger has been changed or accurately, corrected.
-Now I'm able to more effectively interpret the signals my body is telling me.
+Now I’m able to more effectively interpret the signals my body is telling me.
 In other words, I now know what it means to be hungry and more importantly, full 🙂

 Health isn’t a state of just how you look.
 You can be heavy but healthy or trim but malnourished.
 The Keto diet has shown me that health is ultimately state of how you feel inside, and less how you look outside.
 The outside will naturally look healthy if the inside is healthy.
 And the reality is that most of us have just gotten used to feeling “unhealthy” because it’s all we’ve ever known.
 I see myself being on the Keto diet for much longer than 3 months as I simply don’t want to go back to feeling sluggish and for lack of a better word “foggy”.
 I’ll keep updating this article as my journey progresses.
 Until then….stay happy and healthy!